18 Types of Watches Every Watch Lover Should Know

 4. Dive Watches (11)

-Dive watches, also known as diving watches or diver’s watches, are specifically designed for underwater activities such as scuba diving and snorkeling.
+Dive watches are specifically designed for underwater activities like scuba diving and snorkeling.
 They are characterized by their rugged, durable construction and water-resistance capabilities.
+First popularized in the 1950s by Blancpain’s Fifty Fathoms, dive watches retain a sporty yet stylish appeal for everyday wear.

-One of the main advantages of dive watches is their water resistance.
-They are designed to withstand the pressures of deep diving and are often rated for depths of up to 200 meters or more.
-They also come equipped with features such as rotating bezels, which are used to measure dive time, and luminescent hands and markers, which make it easy to read the time in low-light conditions.
+One of the main advantages of dive watches is their exceptional water resistance.
+They are built to withstand the immense pressures of deep diving, often rated to depths of 200 meters or more.
+Dive watches also come equipped with handy features like rotating bezels to measure dive times and luminescent hands/markers for easy readability in murky waters.

 5. Pilot Watches (12)